The Sigfox Protocol Library is an abstraction layer. It connects your application software to the radio chipset through the manufacturer's APIs.

-- and communication procedures
+- communication procedures.

-The Sigfox Library's core API is composed of base and optional features.
+The Sigfox Protocol Library's core API is composed of base and optional features.
 Base features take care of the frame building and scheduling (in time and frequency), while optional features deal with Radio Configuration support, Downlink support, Secure Element support, etc.

 - BPSK modulation / GFSK demodulation, which is optimized for each radio chipset characteristics,